 CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

-District of Columbia
+State of District of Columbia

-District of Columbia requires registered nurses to complete 24 contact hours of continuing education every 2 years to maintain an active license.
+¶ District of Columbia requires registered nurses to complete 24 contact hours of continuing education every 2 years to maintain an active license.
 Newly licensed nurses are exempt from CE requirements for their first renewal period.

-Nursing in District of Columbia
+Nursing in District of Columbia.

 The District of Columbia has approximately 25,000 licensed registered nurses serving a population of 700,000, though the workforce serves the much larger metropolitan region.
 DC is home to prominent academic medical centers including MedStar Georgetown University Hospital, George Washington University Hospital, and the National Institutes of Health Clinical Center in nearby Bethesda.